Quick Answer

 One-Breath Recap

-Commodities split into hard (mined) and soft (grown) and answer to the Commodity Futures Trading Commission, not the SEC.
-Precious metals generate no income and hedge both inflation and falling equities; physical metal and metal-backed ETFs are taxed as collectibles at up to 28%, regulated futures at a blended 60/40 rate regardless of holding period, and producer stocks as ordinary equities.
-Contango means futures above spot, backwardation below.
-Bitcoin is a commodity because it fails the fourth Howey prong; other tokens are securities when the Howey test is met, whatever the label.
-The tax service treats every digital asset as property, so each swap is taxable, and exchange holdings carry no FDIC or SIPC protection.
+Commodities split into hard (mined) and soft (grown); their futures and other derivatives answer to the Commodity Futures Trading Commission, not the SEC, and the physical commodity itself is not a security.
+Precious metals generate no income and hedge both inflation and falling equities; physical metal and metal-backed funds are taxed as collectibles at up to 28%, regulated futures at a blended 60/40 rate regardless of holding period, and producer stocks as ordinary equities, while contango means futures above spot and backwardation below.
+Bitcoin is a commodity because it fails the fourth Howey prong; other tokens are securities, under both federal and state law, when the Howey test is met, whatever the label, and the tax service treats every digital asset as property, so each swap is taxable and exchange holdings carry no deposit or investor-protection insurance.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Other Assets unit for the complete lesson.
+Read the full Other Assets unit.